Varshh-hub/Employee-Attiration-Prediction---ML/README.md

 **Data Collection → Data Preprocessing → Exploratory Data Analysis → Feature Engineering → Model Training → Hyperparameter Tuning → Model Evaluation → Prediction**

-### Data Preprocessing

-The dataset is prepared before training the model by:

-* Checking for missing values
-* Checking for duplicate records
-* Handling categorical features
-* Preparing features for Machine Learning
-* Splitting the data into training and testing sets

-### Exploratory Data Analysis

-Exploratory analysis is performed to understand the dataset and identify patterns that may contribute to employee attrition.

-The analysis includes examining feature distributions, categorical variables, and relationships between employee attributes and the target variable.

-## Model

 A **Random Forest Classifier** is used as the primary Machine Learning model.

 Random Forest combines multiple decision trees to produce a more robust classification model.
 It is suitable for this problem because it can capture complex relationships between different employee attributes and the target variable.